Cushion Features and Filling

 This tufted look achieves the same results as the button tufting.
 Besides using buttons, a circular stitch is sewn in that draws both the top and bottom layers of fabric together.

 A finished cushion can have top stitching to change its appearance as well as secure the cushion filling.
 This is often the last step that is performed to the cushion during production.
 Top stitching will bring the top and bottom layers together so that the same look is achieved on the opposite side of the cushion.

 Matching fabric ties can be inserted within the cushion's seams.
 These ties are often on each corner and at the hinged or fold of the cushion.
 With the fabric ties, customers can easily secure their patio cushions to their outdoor furniture.

 This feature not only reinforces the edges, but it also has been said to add a nice finished look to the cushion.

 In cushions that do not have buttons or top stitching, there may also be zippers.
 The zippers are made out of weather resistant materials and are covered with a flap of matching fabric.
 This helps to hide and protect the zipper.

-We use two different types of filling for our cushions that we produce on location.
 For cushions such as wicker seat pads and toss pillows, we use a shredded and blown fiber filling.
 This fiber filling has the appearance of cotton, but has a much slicker feel to it.
 A cushion filled with shredded or blown fiber, achieves a "fluffy" result.

 Cushions that require firmness use a layered poly fiber fill.
 This fiber is produced in different thickness and is stuffed in the cushion until the desire firmness is achieved.